elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 Running the ROI analysis
 ------------------------
-The same process for creating voxel-wise maps applies here, check each options menu from the "Settings" panel in the "fRAT" section of the GUI and then click the "Run fRAT" button to run the ROI analysis when you are ready to run the analysis.
+The same process for creating voxel-wise maps applies here, check each options menu from the "Settings" panel in the "fRAT" section of the GUI and then click the :guilabel:`Run fRAT` button to run the ROI analysis when you are ready to run the analysis.
 Again, the default options should be sufficient, however the **bolded** options are the ones most likely to need changing.
 In particular, the "General" option menu allows ROI analysis pipeline steps to be skipped if desired.
 Further, the "Statistical map folder" setting in the "Analysis" option menu should be changed to "temporalSNR_report".